wholesomebocaj/SoftwareArchitecture-Development/Proof of Concept.md

 ### **RF05 – Update Resolution**
 - A simple dropdown on the complaint detail page allows updating a complaint’s status.
 - Used only for demonstration (e.g., marking as "In Progress" or "Resolved").
-- Not required, but adds strength to the PoC.

 ---